Demand for separate North Bengal UT by BJP MP, TMC Supremo says will not allow Bengal to be divided | Politics

 - India

-A controversial demand for carving out a union territory comprising North Bengal districts out of Bengal, made by two BJP MPs from the region has sparked off a sharp reaction with the ruling TMC with party Supremo Mamata Banerjee stating she would not allow any part of Bengal to ''lose its freedom and be dependant on New Delhi.''
+A controversial demand for carving out a union territory comprising North Bengal districts out of Bengal, made by two BJP MPs from the region has sparked off a sharp reaction with Chief Minister Mamata Banerjee stating she would not allow any part of Bengal to ''lose its freedom and be dependant on New Delhi.''
 At a closed-door meeting at the residence of BJP MP for Alipurduar John Barla at Lakhipara Tea Garden, the demand for a separate Union Territory was raised and discussed on Sunday.

-John Barla told PTI in a telephonic conversation on Tuesday CPIM ''I made the demand ... there have been movements here for a separate Kamtapuri, a greater Cooch Behar and for Gorkhaland.''
+John Barla told PTI in a telephonic conversation on Tuesday, ''I made the demand ... there have been movements here for a separate Kamtapuri, a greater Cooch Behar and for Gorkhaland.''
 However, BJPs Bengal unit officially denied making any such demands.

 ''My belief is that North Bengal should be detached and made into a separate union territory,'' Barla said.